helidon-sockshop/sockshop/README.md

 that supports it (at least 1.14 or above).

-If you do, you can simply run the following command from the `sockshop` directory and replace the `SOCKSHOP_BACKEND` variable with one of the following indicating the type of back-end you want to deploy.
+If you do, you can simply run the following command from the `sockshop` directory and and set the SOCKSHOP_BACKEND variable to one of the following values, indicating the type of back-end you want to deploy.

 * `core` - In-memory only back-end
+* `coherence` - Coherence back-end
 * `mongo` - MongoDB back-end
 * `mysql` - MySQL database back-end
 * `redis` - Redis back-end